SarSanHer/Master-Thesis/GWAS.md

  ### 1. Merging files
   * Note: when downloading files, those of size over 4Gb were corrupted, careful when downloading!
 Check that downloaded file size is correct, otherwise you'll get errors.

 The Michigan Imputation Server produces a zip file for each chromosome; in order to work with them all in GAPIT, we must merge them into one single vcf file.
 The files must be uncompressed using 7-Zip program:

-     brew install p7zip
+     7z e chr_*.zip -pPASSWORD

-     # enter password provided by the Michigan Imputation Server
+The output consists in two files: a '..dose.vcf.gz' and a '.info.gz' for each chromosome.